Contract Labor Leave Encashment: Should We Pay Leave with Wages Monthly?

 Dear All,

-There is no provision for leave under CLA as CLA defines short-term employment.
-If we are employing contract labour for a long duration, even under CLA, they have the privilege to get the leave as per Company's Standing Order / Shops and Commercial Act / Factories Act or leave encashment benefits as defined under Standing Order or Act as applicable.
+There is no provision for leave under the Contract Labour Act (CLA) as CLA defines short-term employment.
+If we are employing contract labour for a long duration, even under CLA, they have the privilege to get leave as per the Company's Standing Order, Shops and Commercial Establishment Act, or Factories Act.
+Alternatively, they may receive leave encashment benefits as defined under the Standing Order or Act as applicable.

 Regards,